-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2023.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2024.
 Many are not applicable or do not have a significant impact to the Company and have been excluded.
 The following have not yet been adopted and are being evaluated to determine their impact on the Company.
+These pronouncements will be adopted as of their effective dates.